Junior Sister

 Essential requirements:

-- First Level Nurse with relevant degree or post graduate qualification(s)
+- First level nurse with relevant degree / post grad qualification.

 - Excellent communication/interpersonal skills

-- Has completed a Care of the Dying course or has willingness to undertake it
+- Has completed a Care of the Dying course / has willingness to undertake it.

 Desirable requirements: